South Sudan Food Guide

 Karkade (Hibiscus Tea)

-Refreshing tea made from dried hibiscus flowers, served hot or cold.
-Deep red color and tart, fruity flavor.
-Often sweetened with sugar.
-Rich in vitamin C and antioxidants.
+Tea steeped from dried hibiscus flowers, served hot or cold.
+It comes out deep red, with a tart, fruity edge, and usually gets a spoon of sugar.
+High in vitamin C and antioxidants.

 Chai (Spiced Tea)

-Strong black tea often spiced with cardamom, ginger, or cinnamon.
-Served very sweet and with milk.
-Essential part of South Sudanese hospitality and daily routine.
+Strong black tea spiced with cardamom, ginger, or cinnamon, served very sweet and with milk.
+It is part of the daily routine and a standard way to welcome a guest.

 Fresh Fruit Juices